 - Pressure sores or bed sores acquired in the hospital (Pressure Ulcer Rate)

-- Collapsed lung due to a procedure or surgery in or around the chest (Iatrogenic Pneumothorax Rate)
+- Collapsed lung resulting from a procedure or surgery in or around the chest (Iatrogenic Pneumothorax Rate)

-- Catheter-related bloodstream infections acquired at the hospital (Central Venous Catheter-Related Bloodstream Infection Rate)
+- Catheter-related bloodstream infections acquired in the hospital (Central Venous Catheter-Related Bloodstream Infection Rate)

-- Electrolyte and fluid imbalance following surgery (Postoperative Physiologic and Metabolic Derangement Rate)
+- Acute kidney dysfunction (requiring dialysis) following surgery (Postoperative Physiologic and Metabolic Derangement Rate)

 - Respiratory failure following surgery (Postoperative Respiratory Failure Rate)

-- Deep blood clots in the lungs or legs following surgery (Postoperative Pulmonary Embolism or Deep Vein Thrombosis Rate)
+- Deep blood clots in the lungs or legs during the surgical stay (Perioperative Pulmonary Embolism or Deep Vein Thrombosis Rate)